Wyverns010/Python-Game-using-pygame-module/README.md

 Run the python script to start the game

-Use LEFT and RIGHT arrow keys to play.(Be a bit patient with the game in the beginning, it starts slow...)
+Use LEFT and RIGHT arrow keys to play.